-The trail begins at a fossil rock wall near the shore in the picnic area.
+The trail begins at a fossil rock monument near the shore in the picnic area.
 It is intended to be accessible for all people, but weather and terrain variations may cause some sections to be difficult.
 People using mobility aids may need some assistance to complete the 1.5-mile loop.

-Clark Lake Spur trail (0.7 miles)
+Clark Lake Spur Trail (0.3 miles)

-Green trail (1.8 miles)
+Green Trail (1.8 miles)

-The Green trail travels along a forested old dune, through a lowland area that supports the growth of white pine and hemlock trees and back through a beech-maple forest.
+The Green Trail travels along a forested old dune, through a lowland area that supports the growth of white pine and hemlock trees and back through a beech-maple forest.

-Red trail (2.8 miles)
+Red Trail (2.4 miles)

-Red Pine trail (0.25 miles)
+Red Pine Trail (0.25 miles)

 Hike this 0.25-mile loop and see how the pine plantation has changed through time.

-Whitefish Creek Spur trail (1.0 mile)
+Whitefish Creek Spur Trail (0.3 miles)

-From the Yellow trail, the Whitefish Creek Spur trail leads to a small creek with the soothing sound of water trickling over stones.
+From the Yellow Trail, the Whitefish Creek Spur Trail leads to a small creek with the soothing sound of water trickling over stones.

-Yellow trail (4.2 miles)
+Yellow Trail (3.7 miles)

-The Yellow trail branches off the Green trail at its farthest point.
-From the dune area, the Yellow trail goes through a cool, quiet, red pine plantation and then back through a wooded dune area.
+The Yellow Trail branches off the Green Trail at its farthest point.
+From the dune area, the Yellow Trail goes through a cool, quiet, red pine plantation and then back through a wooded dune area.